Taluu/Link-TPL/docs/reference/api.rst

 As the third argument of ``Link_Environment`` construtor, you may pass an array of options to the environment.
 Here are a list of the built-in options provided :

-- *dependencies* : You may specify which dependency to use when working with Link, like changing the Parser.
-This is the sole dependency changement possible for now.
+- *dependencies :* You may specify which dependency to use when working with Link, like changing the Parser or the Variable factory used to interpret variables - More information on that later.
+These are the sole dependencies changement possible for now, and they must respect their related interfaces.

-- *force_reload* : This is a boolean, telling the environment if you wish to use the cache or always recompile the template.
+- *force_reload :* This is a boolean, telling the environment if you wish to use the cache or always recompile the template.
 It is deactivated by default.
 It can be useful in a dev environment, without changing the cache engine each time you need to do it.
+You may change the value of this option later, through Link's getter (``Link_Environment\:\:enableForceReload()``, ``Link_Environment\:\:disableForceReload()``, ...)

+- *extensions :* An array containing which extensions to load.
+Each one of these must implement ``Link_ExtensionInterface``.
+You may also register extensions later, through the ``Link_Environment\:\:resgiterExtension`` method.

 Loaders
 -------